avocet-shores/laravel-conduit/README.md

 ## Configuration

-Conduit's configuration file allows you to set up your provider-specific authentication methods.
+Conduit's configuration file allows you to set up your provider-specific authentication variables.

-### OpenAI Configuration
+### OpenAI

 To use OpenAI, you must provide your API key in the `.env` file: